JarlPenguin/releases/README.md

 * `TELEGRAM_TOKEN` - the token of your Telegram Bot.

-5. If you haven't ever built Android on your PC, open a terminal in the directory you cloned this repository and run `init.sh`
+5. If you haven't ever built Android on your PC, open a terminal in the directory you cloned this repository and run `setup.sh`.

+6. Then run `init.sh` from the same folder.

 OR

-5. If you've already built Android on your PC, run `clean.sh`
+5. If you've already built Android on your PC, run `init.sh`.

 ## How to use this repo (Jenkins)

-1. Switch to the "jenkins" user (usually by `su jenkins`)

-2. Clone your fork of this repo in your Jenkins home directory (`/var/lib/jenkins`) or any place where your Jenkins user can read/write to.
+1. Clone your fork of this repository.

-3. Make your changes in the config.sh script (more information about the flags below).
+2. Make your changes in `config.sh` (more information about the flags below).
 Make sure you commit and push your changes to your fork.

-4. Switch to the Jenkins web console.
+3. Open the Jenkins web console.

-5. Make a new job with the "Freeflow" type.
+4. Make a new job with the "Freeflow" type.
 Do **NOT** put spaces in the name of the job.

-6. Set the custom working directory to the directory you cloned this repository.
+5. Set the custom working directory to the directory you cloned this repository.

-7. Add a build step for bash.
+6. Add a build step for bash.

-8. Copy the contents of jenkins.sh to it.
+7. Copy the contents of jenkins.sh to it.

-9. Change the values of GITHUB_TOKEN and optionally TELEGRAM_CHAT, TELEGRAM_TOKEN to your respective values:
+8. Change the values of GITHUB_TOKEN and optionally TELEGRAM_CHAT, TELEGRAM_TOKEN to your respective values:

 * `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos)

 * `TELEGRAM_CHAT` - the ID of the channel/group chat you want the Bot to post your messages to.

 * `TELEGRAM_TOKEN` - the token of your Telegram Bot.

-10. Switch to the root user and install the binaries in the `bin` folder to `/usr/bin`.

 ## Configuration flags